-Healthcare system and insurance in the USA
+The healthcare system and insurance in the US

-As you might be aware, the healthcare system in the USA can be quite complex and expensive.
+As you might be aware, the healthcare system in the US can be quite complex and expensive.
 It's important to have health insurance that covers pregnancy and childbirth, as medical costs associated with giving birth can be significant.
 Giving birth is a life-changing moment, and you do not want to be worried about the bill you might be receiving rather than the powerful experience of meeting your new baby.

 You will have the option of choosing between an obstetrician (OB-GYN) or a midwife for prenatal care and childbirth.
 Obstetricians are medical doctors who specialize in pregnancy and childbirth, while midwives are trained professionals who provide personalized care and support during pregnancy, childbirth, and the postpartum period.
 Both options have their benefits, and it's important to research and choose the one that aligns with your preferences and needs.
 If you have a difficult or complex pregnancy, it will likely be necessary to have an OB-GYN and opt for a hospital birth, as you will be at risk of complications.